Moving to Canada: How Much Does It Cost?

 Americans Living in Canada

 As you look ahead to moving to Canada, know that there are also a bunch of other Americans moving to Canada too.
-Or they’ve have already moved!
+Or they’ve already moved!

 There’s always been a lot of movement across these borders, and in recent years this has only increased.
 Populations of American expats tend to gather around major cities, with Ottawa, Vancouver, Edmonton, Oakville, and St Albert being the top 5.